How to rent an apartment in Tallinn. A complete guide.

 But don’t panic.
 You can try to follow my step-by-step guide in order to rent a flat fast and easy.
 I hope my experience will help somebody.

 I arrived 7 days before my first day at work and found the apartment on the 5th one.
 So I got 2 days to buy some things like duvet, pleed, pillows and so on.
-This is not easy for a guy like me, because it’s even hard to make a list of what you need to buy, the only way to figure this out is just to live there for several days and buy everything.
+This is not easy for a guy like me, because it’s even hard to make a list of what you need to buy, the only way to figure this out is just to live there for several days.
 Also don’t forget that you need to clean it up (floors, bath and etc.).

 For these “hunting” days you need to rent some temporary apartment and spend some money on transport and food.